 When do I need to apply for a transfer place by?

-You must apply before midday (12 noon) on 31 October 2016.
+You must apply before midday (12 noon) on 31 October 2017.
 After this date your application will be treated as late and will be processed after all the applications sent on time.
 This means you are less likely to be offered a preferred school.
 Please view our Key dates in the admissions process page if you are submitting a late transfer application.

 Admission authorities will not give an application priority against any of the following admission criteria unless you provide supporting evidence.
 The evidence you submit will be reviewed by the admission authority and either upheld or rejected.
 Please note that not every school includes these criteria within their policies.